 Master of Fine Arts

 In order to qualify for the degree of Master of Fine Arts in Music, the candidate must complete a two-year residency at Brandeis University, ordinarily computed as 12 term courses at the graduate level, and must meet the specific requirements for the degree as set forth under "Music", Requirements for the Master of Fine Arts Degree, in a later section of this Bulletin.
 Two copies of the thesis or composition must be submitted to the program chair in final form by the date specified in the current academic calendar.

-In order to qualify for the degree of Master of Fine Arts in Theater Arts, the candidate must complete a two-year residency in acting, dramatic writing, and dramaturgy, or a three-year residency in design and the joint program in dramatic writing and dramaturgy, and meet the specific requirements for the degree as outlined under "Theater Arts", Requirements for the Master of Fine Arts Degree, in a later section of this Bulletin.
+In order to qualify for the degree of Master of Fine Arts in Theater Arts, the candidate must complete a two-year residency in dramatic writing, or a three-year residency in design and acting, and meet the specific requirements for the degree as outlined under "Theater Arts," Requirements for the Master of Fine Arts Degree, in a later section of this Bulletin.
 Students enrolled for specialization in dramatic writing must submit two copies of a play in final form in lieu of a thesis.
-Students enrolled in the joint program in dramatic writing and dramaturgy must submit two copies of a play in final form and a thesis.

 The Master of Fine Arts degree must be earned within five years from the inception of graduate study at Brandeis University.